 We are looking to enrich this documentation with more photos.
 Pictures go a long way in explaining the trail, more than words ever can.
 If you have done this trek, can you share your photos with us?
 We will include them on this page, with due credit to you.Click here to contribute.

 The Kareri Lake trek takes you through lush sub-tropical pine forests.
 The forests are filled with chir and chilgoza pines, interspersed with broad-leaf species.
-They are also host to a high density of bird life which is easily spotted (given the low canopies).
+They are also a host to the high-density birdlife which is easily spotted (given the low canopies).

 In the latter half of the trail, the forests open up to rocky grasslands along the lake-fed Nyund nallah which serves as both guide and refreshing companion.
 The forests are dotted with pines and shrubs.
 The lake itself is glacial and close to the snow line.
 All these combine to make the transition of vegetation zones with altitude easily visible on this trail.

 Kareri Lake trek is a lovely weekend adventure for people looking for options away from the more beaten Himachal trails like Kheerganga, Prashar lake, Triund, etc. Several campsites along the trail, along with convenient options for food, make this an ideal beginner-level DIY trail for trekkers.

 An untouched glacial lake one night’s journey from Delhi

 - Located high between the ranges of Dhauladhar is the perfect elliptical glacial lake - Kareri Dal.